SUSA-org/Spring-2019-Career-Exploration/README.md

 # Spring 2019 Career Exploration Materials
-Collection of materials to bring new members of SUSA @ Berkeley up to speed.
+Collection of materials created by the SUSA Education Committee for the purpose of instructing the Career Exploration Committee.
 Hosted by and maintained by the [Statistics Undergrad Student Association (SUSA)](https://susa.berkeley.edu).

 ## What will we learn?